Skip to content

 • Data science: The practice of using statistical and machine learning techniques to analyze and understand data in order to extract insights and make predictions.

-• Deep learning: A subfield of machine learning that involves
+• Deep learning: A subfield of machine learning that involves utilizing layered artificial neural networks to learn patterns and representations from data

-• Early stopping: A technique that is used to prevent overfitting by interrupting the training of a machine learning model when its performance on the validation
+• Early stopping: A technique that is used to prevent overfitting by interrupting the training of a machine learning model when its performance on the validation set exceeds a certain threshold.

 • Feature engineering: The process of selecting, creating, and transforming features (data variables) in order to improve the performance of a machine learning model.